 Our Namibia vs Botswana verdict

-In conclusion, when we look at Namibia and Botswana closely we can see that despite being similar in some ways, they offer very different things to travelers.
-And, more importantly, they attract different kinds of travelers.
+In conclusion, when we look at Namibia and Botswana closely, we can see that despite being similar in some ways, they offer different things to travelers.
+And more importantly, they attract different kinds of travelers.

-Botswana has become an eco-tourism and luxury destination, focusing on high-end and fly-in safaris and organized tours.
-This tends to be more expensive and lacks a variety of things to do, with less cultural and heritage things to offer.
-However, if what you are looking for is animal spotting, then Botswana is the place to go.
-Furthermore, Botswana has a bigger variety of sceneries, with deserts, swamps, hills, savannahs, and wetlands.
+Botswana has become an eco-tourism and luxury destination, focusing on high-end, fly-in safaris and organized tours.
+This tends to be more expensive and lacks a variety of things to do, with fewer cultural and heritage things to offer.
+However, if you are looking for animal spotting, then Botswana is the place to go.
+Furthermore, Botswana has a more diverse scenery, with deserts, swamps, hills, savannahs, and wetlands.

 Namibia has slightly cultural and heritage to explore, it has beaches and lots of adrenaline activities in Swakopmund.
-However, when it comes to wildlife and safaris it has less quantity, but the quality is similar.
+However, regarding wildlife and safaris, it has less quantity, but the quality is similar.
 It also has a very different setting.
 While Botswana has very different landscapes, Namibia is mostly made of deserts (Namib and Kalahari).
 Amazingly beautiful desert, but still… deserts.

 We preferred Namibia to Botswana, as it has more diverse activities, and more importantly, it’s much easier and fun to travel independently… However, it’s a close call, and in the end, it mostly depends on what you are looking for on this trip.